Aarkan1/react-ts-foundation-starter/src/feed/exercise.md

 Currently, if a component throws an error while rendering, _ErrorBoundary_ does not allow for retrying rendering the component.

-E.g., if a _CardList_ is passed a list of items which is `null` or `undefined`, it will throw an error.
 Handle this error as follows:

 1. Add a (top-level) error boundary which wraps the rendering of _CardList_ in the _App_ component.